Learn from home

 Young beginners with parent support

-Teens preparing for auditions or exams
+Teenage students preparing for auditions or exams

-Adults returning to violin
+Adults starting or returning

-- check Violin, bow, rosin, and shoulder rest if you use one
+• Violin, bow, rosin, and shoulder rest if you use one

-- check Music stand and enough space to be seen while standing or sitting
+• Music stand and enough space to be seen while standing or sitting

-- check Quiet room with good front lighting
+• Quiet room with good front lighting

 Technique and foundation